Spring is Here!

-The daffodils and early tulips are blooming, and the flowering trees are all in bud.
-Now is the time to forget the winter cold with a refreshing getaway.
+The daffodils, early tulips and flowering trees are blooming.
+Now is the time to forget the winter chill with a refreshing getaway.
 Easton is the perfect location to relax and recharge.
 Take a lazy stroll down our tree lined streets or the expanded Rails to Trails, stop in our unique shops, and art galleries and dine in our visitor friendly coffee shops and renowned restaurants.
 Our evening diversions include theatrical performances; music venues; Easton’s Cinema, bowling; and pub crawling, and a wide variety of restaurants to please any palate and fit any prince range.
 Extend your visit and indulge in a cozy stay in one our gracious Victorian Bed and Breakfasts, or Historic Inns, enjoying a leisurely morning breakfast before exploring the 8th Best Small Town in America.

 Easton, Maryland, “the 8th Best Small Town in America” is an arts and cultural center with a population 16,500+ individuals who love living in a small town that offers the best of many worlds: access to large metropolitan areas like Baltimore, Annapolis, Washington, and Wilmington; good health care from a strong local hospital and medical community; casual and gourmet dining; shopping for all budgets from collectibles to fine antiques; eclectic art galleries; several public golf courses; the splendid Chesapeake Bay and its tributaries in their backyard for sailing, canoeing, kayaking, and crabbing; an historic Town Center with Colonial and Victorian architecture; and an active local community that welcomes new ideas and enthusiasm.